alexiscolin/vue-timeselector/README.md

 ### 12 hours in modal

 It's easy to set 12h - 24h time mode on vue-timeselector.
-Just feed the `:h24` prop ith a Boolean.
+Just feed the `:h24` prop with a Boolean.
 If true, the modalbox will display time until 23h, if false, the modalbox will display time until 12h and a AM-PM option as well.

 Don't forget that h24 only affect the modalbox, so you may wish to set `:format` props in a special way in order to display input time in a 12h format (see above).